- Home

 Using targeted therapy to treat cancer has improved survival rates for several types of cancer, and many people respond well.
 However, targeted therapy is not an option for everyone with cancer.

-These are the main types of targeted therapy, but new drugs are becoming available every year, so talk to your doctor about the latest options.
+These are the main types of targeted therapy, but new drugs are becoming available all the time.
+Talk to your doctor about the latest options.

 Targeted therapy may be used: